DD2480-Group17/assignment1/README.md

 #### Required software
 * Java 11
 * Maven
-#### Build
-* Run the script XXXX
+* JUnit (Jupiter 5.0 or later)

-#### Run the program
+#### Run and build the program
-The program can be executed by following these steps:
+The program can be executed in two ways, by entering custom parameters or three predefined test cases.
-* Edit the parameter values in XXXX.java
+* (Custom parameters) Edit the parameter values in XXXX.java and run the program with ` mvn -q exec:java -Dexec.mainClass="Decide" -Dexec.args="1"` and use TODO as argument.
-* Run Decide.java
+* (Predefined test cases) Run and build the program with:
+` mvn -q exec:java -Dexec.mainClass="Decide" -Dexec.args="1"` The following arguments
+can be used, 1, 2 or 3 to decide which test should be executed.
+1 = test1, 2 = test2 and 3 = test3

 #### Run Test Cases
-The program has 3 main test cases that tests the full functionality of the program.
 The program also has test cases for each class.
-* To run the three main tests cases, run XXXX.java
-* Class specific tests can be runned by executing DecideTest.java, IOHandlerTest.java or UtilityTest.java.
+* The tests can be executed by the following command ` mvn test`

 ## Contributions